FAA Issues 5G AD For Boeing 747-8, 777

 Key Takeaways:

-• The FAA issued an airworthiness directive restricting Boeing 747-8, 747-8F, and 777 aircraft landings at airports with potential 5G C-Band interference affecting radar altimeters.
+• The FAA has issued an airworthiness directive (AD) prohibiting Boeing 747-8, 747-8F, and 777 aircraft from landing at airports where Verizon and AT&T’s 5G C-Band networks could interfere with radar altimeters.

 See a mistake?
 Contact us.